 Shopping was confusing in the 1960s, even if you only had pocket money of one shilling to spend, as I did.

 Of course, things were much cheaper then.
-Most things for kids, such as singe records (45 rpm), toy cars and dollhouse items were much than one pound, so I could save up for a toy car roughly once every ten weeks.
+Most things for kids, such as singles records (45 rpm), toy cars and dolls house items were much more than one shilling, so I could save up for a toy car roughly once every ten weeks.

 We lived in a small town of about 20,000 people.
 I don’t remember any supermarket, so general shopping was a nightmare!
 There was a huge, central car park, which was always packed, so my mum would often drive around the one-way system several times waiting to get in.
 From here, it was a systematic shop up and down the High Street, going to the British Gas showroom to pay the gas bill (which, I might add, was often the only warm shop in the Chiltern Hills harsh winters), then to shops for smaller items like magazines, books, shoes, clothes or – if you were lucky – toys.
 Sometimes you would go back to the car with the bags of shopping before visiting the food shops, because there was just so much to carry!

 Food shops were butchers, bakers, delicatessens (for milk and dairy products), greengrocers (for fruit, vegetables, spices, cereals and specialities) and, if you were lucky, sweet shops.
 By the time you had done all this, you were exhausted!